SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 ### DAY 24. / 03st October 2018.
 Wednesday
 **Todays Progress**: // Introduction to the Basic Data Structure Challenges

-**Todays Topics**: Basic Data Structures: Add Items Using splice(),

-**Link to work:** Haven't done any work slash projects today just went and explored debugging .
-Have a great week everyone.
+**Todays Topics**: Basic Data Structures: Add Items Using splice(), Basic Data Structures: Copy Array Items Using slice(), Basic Data Structures: Copy an Array with the Spread Operator, Basic Data Structures: Combine Arrays with the Spread Operator, Basic Data Structures: Check For The Presence of an Element With indexOf(), Basic Data Structures: Iterate Through All an Array's Items Using For Loops, Basic Data Structures: Create complex multi-dimensional arrays,